Sorry, this is not a post about tandems, but about the power of 2, binary numbers, the number 256, and some other geeky stuff!

-Higher orders above 210 (otherwise known as 1K, a binary thousand) with prefixes mega- and giga- etc. start to become common currency when referring to computer memory and data transmission speeds.
+Higher orders above 210 (otherwise known as 1K is a binary thousand) uses the shorthand prefix ‘kilo-‘, and then up to and then mega- and giga- tera- etc. are the common currency when referring to computer memory and data transmission speeds.

 (*base 16, hexadecimal or ‘hex’ for short is also used quite a lot in computing, but it all boils down to base 2 in the end as 16 = 24)

 But what does this mean for computers?
 Digital computers only store and manipulate information, or more correctly data, in binary states (1 or zero, on or off, higher voltage or lower voltage, magnetism in one of 2 different directions etc.) so a single binary-digit or bit can be 1 or 0.
 With 8 bits of storage strung together, called a byte, there are 256 possible states that a byte can represent, i.e. 0 to 255

 00000000, 00000001, 00000010, 00000011 … 11111101, 11111110, 11111111

 (well actually you are; not just your age and vital statistics, but you name, address and everything else can be coded as a number)